BO5 / K-15 / Sagarika / Shourya

-While published reports are generally consistent about the characteristics and chronology of this system, there is general disagreement on one fundamental point, whether the missile is a ballistic missile or a cruise missile.
-The reported physical dimensions of the missile seem to support the reporting that it is a cruise missile.
-Sagarika appears to be the designation of the sea-based version of the missile which is designated Shourya when deployed on a land-based Transporter Erector Launcher.
-The K-15 launch sile is well attested, and appears to be intended for the Advanced Tehnology Vessel nuclear submarine.
+This missile, whose name has been variously given as Sagarika or at times K-15 or even Dhanush, has finally been christened as BO5 - a medium-range ballistic missile.
+While published reports are generally consistent about the characteristics and chronology of this system, there was for a long time general disagreement on one fundamental point, whether the missile is a ballistic missile or a cruise missile.
+The reported physical dimensions of the missile seemed to support the reporting that it is a cruise missile.
+Sagarika appeared to be the designation of the sea-based version of the missile which is designated Shourya when deployed on a land-based Transporter Erector Launcher.
+The K-15 launch sile is well attested, and appeared to be intended for the Advanced Tehnology Vessel nuclear submarine.
 It is, however, far too large for the Sagarika missile.
-It is reasonable to believe that this launcher would initially be employed with 3 Sagarika cruise missiles in each tube, which could subsequently be back-fitted with a single Agni-III ballistic missile.
+It is reasonable to believe that this launcher would initially be employed with 3 BO5 - a medium-range ballistic missile in each tube, which could subsequently be back-fitted with a single Agni-III ballistic missile.

 Started in the early 1990s, DRDO was reported to have developed a 300-km submarine-launched ballistic missile, Sagarika, based on the Prithvi.
 The program is reported to have started in 1992 and was originally reported to involve adapting a ramjet engine to the missile to reduce the need for heavy oxidizers.
 In 1994 the periodical Flight International reported that India's Aeronautical Development Establishment (ADE) had for the past two years been engaged in designing a ramjet-powered, submarine-launched missile dubbed the Sagarika.
 Other reports state that Sagarika was initially designed as a solid-fuelled version of the Prithvi.
 But the idea was shelved after the navy indicated its preference for a cruise missile.
 India did not have a submarine configured for launching ballistic missiles.